decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-01-graded-dispersal.md

-## Theorem 1: adding a post-round for totality in asynchorny
+## Theorem 1: adding a post-round for totality in asynchrony

 In the post-round parties send a "grade 2" message if they have grade 2, or they hear $t+1$ "grade 2" messages.
 Parties terminate if they hear $n-t$ "grade 2" messages.